A BREAKTHROUGH WIND PROPULSION TECHNOLOGY

-NAYAM WINGS Ltd is developing a novel wind propulsion system for maritime vessels based on a rigid wing sail.
-The unique maneuverability of the system - roll + yaw + pitch( protected by a patent) enables the use of a wing with supreme propulsive performances which outperform all other wing sail systems (200% more than soft sails and 80% - 150% more than other wing sails).
+NayamWings Ltd is developing a novel wind propulsion system for maritime vessels based on a rigid wing sail.
+The unique maneuverability of the system utilizing asymmetrical and multi-element airfoil enables the use of a wing with supreme propulsive performances based on airplane technology.

-The system will be automatically controlled, simple and easy to operate, and is unique in minimizing the heeling moment generated by other wing sails in most wind directions.
-Once adjusted to the desired angle the wing system does not consume any energy.
+The system is autonomously controlled, simple and easy to operate, and is unique in minimizing the heeling moment generated by all wing sails.
+Once adjusted to the desired angle the wing system consumes little energy.
 The system can reduce the mast and level the wing when sailing under bridges, entering harbors, loading or unloading, and when sailing in extreme weather conditions.

 Our target markets are shipping companies which own flat deck vessels.

 Our systems will be retrofitted or fitted on new flat deck ships.

 The potential revenue by 2030 in this market is 7+ Billion Dollars.
 (3,700-10,700 wing systems)